 PAIRING SUGGESTIONS: The simple, delicious foods enhanced by a drizzle of 2011 Jordan Estate Extra Virgin Olive Oil are endless.
 From a slice of sun-ripened tomato over grilled rustic bread to an aged manchego or mild chèvre with citrus wedges, you can't go wrong when treating this extra virgin olive oil as you would any fine condiment.
 Even a scant teaspoon of our oil over simply grilled fish and a squeeze of lemon will bring pure, timeless flavors to your table.
-YNE and 2002 to finish the flight.
-6-bottle gift box, \$394 12-bottle gift box, \$788 store.jordanwinery.com
+INC our winemaker recommends starting with 2004, then 2003 and 2002 to finish the flight.
+6-bottle gift box, \$394

 2002-2003-2004 CABERNET SAUVIGNON IN GIFT BOX This trio of vintages is a fascinating exploration of nature and nurture.
-If tasting the three vintages comparatively, our winemaker recommends starting with 2004, then 2003
+If tasting the three vintages comparatively,